tardate/LittleArduinoProjects/README.md

-# 410 Little Electronics and Arduino Projects
+# 411 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [HomopolarJouleThiefBlinky](./Kinetics/HomopolarJouleThiefBlinky) - a totally Rube-Goldberg contraption for blinking an LED with a AAA battery, homopolar motor and joule thief mechanisms.
+> Latest addition:sparkles: [BoldportClub/cordwood-three](./BoldportClub/cordwood-three) - custom build of the Boldport Club Cordwood Puzzle III, Project #25, May 2018, with an archway layout and a spring-loaded LED trigger machanism.

 Just my collection of electronics projects, many involving an Arduino in one way or another.